vrahli/NuprlInCoq/README.md

 operator to generate fresh names, that we used to prove a continuity rule.

-More information can be found here:
+More information can be found on our [NuprlInCoq website](http://www.nuprl.org/html/Nuprl2Coq/).
-[link](http://www.nuprl.org/html/Nuprl2Coq/).
 Feel free to send questions to the authors (preferably to Vincent) or to nuprl@cs.cornell.edu